-Then he landed an unnecessary blow, saying that I’d been “scraping the bottom of the barrel” for topics the past few years.
+Then he added an unnecessary insult: that I’d been “scraping the bottom of the barrel” for topics the past few years.
 And Merry Christmas to you too, Mr. Editor.

-After 33 years and hundreds of published pieces in Runner’s World, I’d written my last one, to appear in the March 2004 issue.
+After 33 years and hundreds of published pieces in Runner’s World, I’d written my last one, for the March 2004 issue.
 What hurt more than leaving RW was the editor not even allowing a proper good-bye.

 No farewell note from me appeared at the end of that final column.
 No thank-you came from him for helping put the magazine on its feet in its early years.
 My page was just there one issue and gone the next, forever.